CRIMSON PINCUSHION (Knautia Macedonica)

 Spring 2017 – Scaffolding down in next door’s front garden.
 No sign of the Knautia, no new plants appeared.

-August 4th 2017 – Whilst moving the recycle bin in our front bit of paved garden, what should appear but a Knautia Macedonica growing from a crack in the concrete.
+August 4th 2017 – While moving the recycle bin in our small front garden, what should appear but a Knautia Macedonica growing from a crack in the concrete.
 It must have come from a seed dropped by birds, or blown by wind from the spot between properties, six feet away, where its predecessor had been planted.
 We hope that seeds from this plant may live to produce pincushions in 2018.